NomadCode33/GIS-Data-Science-Portfolio/CartoCraft/EmpireMap/README.md

 # EmpireMap: New York in Layers
-Labeled a street map of New York by employing label classes and utilizing queries to target and label specific subsets of features.
-Additionally, I created an optimized layout for the map, ensuring clear and effective presentation.
+A labeled street map of New York developed using label classes and attribute queries to selectively label specific feature subsets.
+The project included designing an optimized map layout to ensure clarity, readability, and effective visual communication for urban navigation and planning purposes.

 <img src="./New York.jpg" img alt = "New York Map"/>